-The format was speakers in the morning and open session in the afternoon.
+Our approach is that we have four speakers in the morning and an open session in the afternoon.

 We have people with multiple years of International experience.

 We are a not for profit organization that simply wants to promote Agile Software in the New Zealand community because we believe in it.

 Get 90% off a 1 year individual membership to Agile Alliance, on the day for only $10 USD.

 22 February 2019

 Hagley Oval is located in South Hagley Park – 63 Riccarton Ave.